-a.
+k.
 In areas where the metallic content of the soil is high, the metal detector may be ineffective.
 The detector procedure shall be replaced with a complete excavating procedure to ensure that all mines/ERW are located to the required depth.
-The minimum depth to be excavated is 15 centimetres and the complete width of the one-metre-wide lane shall be investigated to this depth.
+The minimum depth to be excavated is 15 centimetres and the complete width of the one-metre-wide lane or 1m segment of a linear bound shall be investigated to this depth.
 The detector should be used to regularly check the soil contamination level and confirm whether the complete excavation process can be replaced with the detector procedure.
 Alternatively, mark the boundary of the high metallic area for clearance by MDD (when appropriate) or mechanical means.
+Alternatively, high metal contamination areas may be marked off as uncleared and dealt with using MDD or mechanical means.
 The size of the area, type of terrain and the availability of alternative clearance assets will determine the most efficient method of clearance to use.